 Since the discovery of these fundamental signaling mechanisms about 15 years ago, scientists have assumed that PTEN performs this crucial task at or near the interior surface of the cell membrane.
 But how does it get there?
 And where does it comes from?
 When Trotman and colleagues imaged the interior of ordinary cells, they found PTEN proteins everywhere—not just near the membrane, but virtually everywhere throughout the three-dimensional space of the cells (see image above).
 Prevailing theory did not consider this a problem: “it had PTEN bouncing around, all over the cell, and abundant enough so that it was always available near the membrane,” to switch a green growth signal back to red.

 “What we found was that PTEN is not, as the theory suggests, literally bouncing off the walls of the cell in random fashion,” Trotman says.
 “Using super-resolution microscopy, the technology that was awarded last year’s Nobel Prize in Chemistry, we were able to discover an organizing principle at work.”
-The team was amazed to find a consistent association, throughout cells: the location of PTEN proteins closely coincided with the presence of tiny highways called microtubules that crisscross throughout every cell (image below).
+The team was amazed to find a consistent association, throughout cells: the location of PTEN proteins closely coincided with the presence of tiny highways called microtubules that crisscross throughout every cell (image on right).